How to Help Someone With Depression

 How to Support Someone with Depression

-Inspiring the person to seek help for their depression
+The person is encouraged to seek help for their depression